Azure-Player/azure.datafactory.tools/README.md

 * Generates mermaid dependencies diagram to be used in MarkDown type of documents

 # Known issues

-- The module accepts **Credentials** type of object (when loading from files), but the deployment is skipped and not supported yet.
-[Read more here](https://github.com/SQLPlayer/azure.datafactory.tools/issues/156).

 - **[Native CDC](https://learn.microsoft.com/en-us/azure/data-factory/concepts-change-data-capture)** objects are not yet supported.